boostkpi/boostkpi.github.io/_posts/2022-01-06-BoostKPIs-alerting-features.md

 beforetoc: ""
 toc: false
 ---
->BoostKPI's alerting features enhance anomaly detection in KPIs, offering customizable alerts for precise monitoring and actionable insights in data-driven decision-making.
+>BoostKPI's alerting features enhance anomaly detection in KPIs, offering customizable alerts for precise monitoring and actionable insights.

 This post will help introduce you to several of the anomaly alerting features BoostKPI offers.